Gravetor0111/race-track-game/README.md

 With wheel collider's steerAngle property we can give the steering direction to control the vehicle.

-For the third person camera I've used Cinemachine
+For the third person camera I've used Cinemachine Virtual Camera